fibonaccirabbits/structured_data/PITCHME.md

 ```
 # Hints
-# using a loop create a list with this format ['name of organism', 'length of seq']
+# using a loop create a list with this format:
+# ['name of organism', 'length of seq']
 # to get the length of a string use this syntax
 len(mystring)